MusondaSinkala/mlops_project/README.md

 #### Model serving and monitoring platforms

-We will be integrating our smaller models into one forcast.
+This project will be focusing on training on large time model.
 The projections output by this system will then be served to the user at a single API endpoint.
 We plan on exploring several model optimization techniques like graph optimizations and reduced precision but avoiding ones that require specific hardware backends.
 For system level required concurrency we plan on trying FastAPI and/or using dynamic batching for regulation.
-We plan on evaluating our models before joining them together to form the main forecasting system.
-While we will perform sanity checks on the forecasts is no ground truth so most evaluation will be done on the time series models.
-We will use canary testing to first open our service just to students moving to NYC before the service is open to the general public.
-Users will be able to leave feedback about if they thought the projections make sense and align with what they think of neighborhoods.
+We plan on evaluating our models.
+While we will perform sanity checks on the forecasts there is no ground truth so most evaluation will be done on the time series models.
+We will use canary testing to first check if the system is ready to go live and later allow user feedback.

 #### Data pipeline